Fragments Primer

 • Jr — the high volatility derivative

-Holding Sr and Jr together, in the right ratio, is like holding the underlying (gold or BTC); because volatility is conserved in the system.
+Holding Sr and Jr together, in the right ratio, is like holding the underlying (BTC); because volatility is conserved in the system.

 Key Takeaway

-Sr's and Jr's are low and high volatility derivatives of their underlying asset.
-As a convention we prefix the senior perpetual of a token with lv (ie: lvBTC); and the junior perpetual of a token with hv (ie: hvBTC).
-To learn how this works read on below.
+Sr's and Jr's are low and high volatility derivatives of their underlying asset, respectively.
+To learn how they work under the hood read on below.

 2. Fixed-term Tranching